Academic Policy and Procedures (with Annotations)

 1.3.3 The Committee on Student Affairs

 The Committee on Student Affairs (CoSA) considers and recommends to the Dean and the Executive Committee of the Faculty Senate matters affecting the well-being of the student body.
-The primary charge of this committee is to monitor all learning environment and mistreatment concerns reported by the students and to follow the SMILE program of the School of Medicine.
-The committee is co-chaired by one faculty member appointed by the Faculty Senate and one faculty member appointed by the Associate Dean for Student Affairs.
+The primary charge of this committee is to monitor all learning environment and mistreatment concerns reported by the students and to follow the University, RSOM, and WE SMILE Mistreatment Policies.
+The committee is chaired by a faculty member appointed by the Faculty Senate, and the Associate Dean for Student Affairs serves as a non-voting, administrative co-chair.
 Student representation on this committee consists of one voting student member from each medical school class who are chosen from among students in good standing by the student body.

 SECTION 2: CURRICULUM REQUIREMENTS FOR STUDENTS